bhaddacak/ppmt/README.md

 This is a pilot project used for my study of Android application development.
 One main reason of this study is to see the possibility of porting `Pāli Platform`, at least partly, to the Android platform.
 (There is no certain promise to do so at this stage.)
 Another personal reason is I want to make a med-timer, an application I use everyday, that satisfies my need.

 I had been used med-timer apps since I had old Androids (2.3 or so).
-Several are good ones.
+Several timers are really good ones.
 But in new Androids, none of those old apps works if the screen is not kept awake.
 Most new apps are bloated, yet very few work to my expectation.
-That made me make my own audio tracks for meditation (mostly silence with bell sounds at the end) and play them with audio players.
+That made me stop using this kind of apps and instead make my own audio tracks for meditation (mostly silence with bell sounds at the end) and play them with audio players.
 This method always works in most devices.
 So I have been forgotten about med-timer apps for years.
 When I started to learn Android application development, I was tempted to deal with med-timer first.
 So here I am.

 Another key factor that shapes the project is my environment of development.
-I insist to use only core library, no supports, and without Android Studio.
+I insist to use only Android core library, no supports, and without Android Studio.
 To make it more difficult, I prefer to use my beloved 32-bit Linux laptop.
-Such a setting is impossible in Google's point of view, because 32-bit SDK and Android Studio are no longer supported.
+Such a setting is impossible in Google's point of view, because 32-bit SDK are no longer supported.

 Fortunately and thanks to the Debian Android Tools Team, using any 32-bit Debian-based Linux is now possible to write Android applications, with some limitations though.
 At least, I can learn to write Android apps in my familiar way.
 That is good to understand how things really work.

 The main problem of med-timer apps on Android is they get killed or suppressed by the system when the device goes asleep, under the power management scheme.
 The strictness varies from brand to brand.
-For example, none of med-timers, as far as I found, cannot survive my Oppo F7's (ColorOS 7.1/Android 10) aggressive power management when the apps run in sleep-mode, whereas on generic Androids some apps work fine.
+For example, none of med-timers, as far as I found, can survive my Oppo F7's (ColorOS 7.1/Android 10) aggressive power management when the apps run in sleep-mode, whereas on generic Androids some apps work fine.

 I experimented with several implementations to tackle this problem.
 I see this as a problem because it makes no sense that while you meditate and you have to keep the device's screen on, just sounds are desirable.
 Using CountDownTimer as background service fails, as well as, the foreground version of it which is a little better but unpredictable.
 Using AlarmManager fails sometimes (I still have no clue why it fails or works in some settings).